gustavodiel/wallpapers/README.md

 All wallppers are welcome (except NSFW :eyes:)!
 Always remember to try and check the source and update the README ;)

-Also, when you place your images, run `python create_missing_yml.py` (requires Pillow) and fill in the information on the generated files.
-After that, run `python create_readme.py` (requires pyyaml) and commit.

-Also also, if you know the source of any wallpaper, please enlighten us!
+Also, if you know the source of any wallpaper, please enlighten us!

+## Usage

+Adding a new wallpaper:
+ - Place your image (preferably .png or .jpg) inside the correct folder, based on it's aspect ratio (or create a new one if it makes sense)
+ - Run `python create_missing_yml.py` (see [requirements.txt](requirements.txt)]) and fill in the information on the generated files
+ - (optional) Run `python create_readme.py` in order to see the final rendered Readme.
+This is optional because this repo includes a Github action that automatically runs this script
+ - - This script will also generate a thumbnail image so that the front page is faster to load

 ## [Phone](./phone)